KellyVance/vocabularies/EA Projects and Activities.md

     Team Building (Popular team-building exercises include games, talent showcases, group creative classes and even team happy hours.)
 Nomination
 Survey Response (as a single activity.
-One set of survey results from a customer as part of a Project\Survey) Presentation
+One set of survey results from a customer as part of a Project\Survey) Identity Managment (when applied to a person ensures accurate identification of an individual, when applied to a document ensures the document is true, accurate, and correctly associated with the claimed author/subject)
+    Validation
+    Verification
+    Authentication
+Presentation
     Class
     Session